DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > I started my no buy this January so I'm already some months on the way.
 Would love to hear your rules!

 > effective and efficient without regard to delicate sensibilities

+> "I have not been dominated by the Dominant Idea of my Age; I have chosen mine own allegiance, and served it.
+I have proved by a lifetime that there is that in man which saves him from the absolute tyranny of Circumstance, which in the end conquers and remolds Circumstance, the immortal fire of Individual Will, which is the salvation of the Future."

 > Life is like floating down a river.
 >